unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 ![Install page](/assets/images/sdk/update-notification.png)
 *Notification shows up when there is an update for your child connector*

 When a child custom connector is updated, a new latest version is created.
 This version is identical to the latest released version of the parent connector.
 At this stage, you'll be able to view the source code, the new actions or triggers and decide whether you'd like to release this new version to your recipes.
 In cases where you felt this update was unnecessary, you'd be able to revert to a previous version in the same way you would restore an old version.

-When users who cloned your connector update, they'll also receive any notes attached to the version you released.
+These child custom connectors will also receive any notes attached to the version you released.
 This presents a great way to pass important information about what has changed to help users decide whether they want to update.

 ![Install page](/assets/images/sdk/share-connector-updated-version-notes.png)
 *Notification shows up when there is an update for your child connector*